 “Milady.”
 Her wispy voice turned hoarse as she held onto the princess’ gaze.
 “Thank you.”

 “That was lenient of you,” Vivienne spoke after the others left.
-Her eyes remained closed as she received the princess snuggle treatment.
+Her eyes remained closed as she received the royal snuggle treatment.

 “If she could forgive me for being bipolar and… wronging her,” Sylviane spoke.
 “Then the least I could do is to forgive her for being Pascal’s familiar and seeking out his comfort when she’s beset by night terrors.”